tahamiri/SpotiPipeline/README.md

 ## 📄 License

-This project is open for learning and demonstration purposes.
+This project is open for learning purposes.